Here to make your boating easier.

 Click on the links below to find out more.

 We have decided to "Facebook" it up and have started a page for our Model Yacht Division, sounds grand but it's just a facebook page.
 Clicky the magic "F" to take a look.

-Please find below our pricing for the spares and accessories to suit the new Dragon Force RG65.
+Please find below our pricing for the spares and accessories to suit your new Dragonforce 65.

 There is also a list of "extra" bits that you might need if you are competing with your DF65.
 It is at the bottom of the page.

 Most of the items below are now in stock, if you need something for your Dragonforce, just drop Tim an Email Thanks!

 We hope to add other sails and rigs as they arrive.

 * The battery pack comes complete with an extension lead and velcro to relocate it to the mast box.